 No customer will contact you unless they’re facing a real issue.
 Thus, you need to provide quick help without wasting their time.

-Show your customers that you really care about them.
+Show your customers that you care about them.
 Customers like it when the customer support team addresses them by name.

 Creating a customer service culture is hard.

 Customer cultures from companies such as Apple, Nordstorm, or Zappos have taken years of trial and error to build.
-These cultures are unique to their customers alone.

 You have a different business that requires you to handle customers differently.